thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

     }
     ```

-2. Timestamped key-value pairs: an object that includes a `ts` property for the timestamp and a `values` property containing key-value pairs as defined in format 1.
+2. Timestamped key-value pairs: an object that includes a `ts` property for the timestamp and a `values` property containing key-value pairs (defined in format 1).
     ```json
     {
       "ts": 1737963587742,